 Currently, through J. Robbins Enterprises LLC, her focus is to find ways to amplify her client’s voice, inspire creativity and perseverance, and promote diversity in leadership.
 She achieves this by inviting and empowering inspirational leaders to pursue opportunities at every level of the corporate ladder.
 Ms. Travis aspires to be a mentor and champion to promote equality for all.

 Ms. Travis’ achievements and data points are proof of her individual and company’s success.
-Winning business and awards solidify her reputation as a trustworthy name that delivers.
-The acknowledgment of her clients and colleagues’ hard work has fostered confidence and significance to augment the company’s achievements, accomplishments and recognition.
+Winning business and honors solidify her reputation as a trustworthy name that delivers.
+The acknowledgment of her clients and colleagues’ hard work has fostered confidence and significance to augment the company’s achievements, accomplishments, and recognition.
 As a business leader, along with her acknowledgments, this shows her importance and that tangible benefit was a good investment.
 Ms. Travis’ vast variety in accolades benchmarks her associates and has increased credibility, growth, talent, partnerships and prestige.

 Ms. Travis’ achievements are only a portion of her unique, generous and intellectual accomplishments.
 Her ultimate goals are to promote, support and propel each other forward.
 She feels her success was achieved by first helping somebody else.
 She identifies and chronicles distinguished individuals and companies’ history, contributions and accomplishments.
 Ms. Travis finds a true joy in examining business models, identifying geniuses, and capturing accolades on their behalf.